charlesxucheng/aws-study-notes/VPC.md

 **Middlebox routing scenarios:**
 * Inspect all Internet traffic destined for or originated from a subnet (Subnet B) using a firewall appliance installed on an EC2 instance in another subnet (Subnet C).
-* Inspect all Internet traffic destined for or origniated from a subnet (Subnet 1) using a fleet of security appliances configured behind a Gateway Load Balancer in the security VPC by going through a Gateway Load Balancer endpoint in another subnet (Subnet 2).
+* Inspect all Internet traffic destined for or originated from a subnet (Subnet 1) using a fleet of security appliances configured behind a Gateway Load Balancer in the security VPC by going through a Gateway Load Balancer endpoint in another subnet (Subnet 2).
 * Inspect the traffic between subnets A and B of a VPC by a firewall appliance installed in an EC2 instance in subnet C.

 ## Security groups vs Network ACLs(NACLs)